-In the last ten years there have been exciting developments around the growing awareness and use of social pedagogy here in the UK.
-Alongside teaching Lowis is the co-author of the first book to link social pedagogy and social work practice here in the UK which was published in May 2019.
-She has run various training sessions around social pedagogy for several Local Authority teams and third sector organisations.
+Over the last ten years there have been exciting developments around the growing awareness and use of social pedagogy here in the UK.
+She is part of the committee organising the International Conference held by the Social Pedagogy Association which is to be hosted by UCLan in February 2021.
+This conference will bring to together key academics and practitioners from around the world who are involved in developing social pedagogical theory and practice.
+She has run various training sessions and webinars around social pedagogy and organisational change for several Local Authority teams and third sector organisations.
 She is also the lead for the UK partner team in the Erasmus funded Massive Open On-Line Course (MOOC) project, Social Pedagogy In Europe.
 Headed by ThemPra, the project has developed a short on-line course looking at the role of social pedagogy across Europe.
+The free on-line course can be accessed here .
 Lowis is a member of the Social Pedagogy Professional Association and has previously sat on the board of trustees.
+She has also hosted a number of webinars the lates focusing on the Covid-19 crisis and how social pedagogical practice can support frontline key workers.
 Lowis is a member of the Social Pedagogy Development network and is passionate about supporting the use of social pedagogy practice in social work and social care.

 - MA in Contemporary Practice with Children and Young People, UCLan, 2013

 - BA Hons in Social Work, Manchester Metropolitan University, 1999

 - Member of Social Pedagogy Professional Association and Social Pedagogy Development Network.